 The ātman was the third dimension of human beings.
 Although it is often translated as soul, and although Gandhi himself sometimes used that term, it is better translated as spirit.
 As we saw, Gandhi believed that the cosmic spirit permeated or infused all living beings.
 The ātman referred to the cosmic spirit as manifested in them, and represented the divine.
-For Gandhi, all living beings and not just humans had the ātman, it was the same in all of them, and it was not a 'spark' or 'part' of the cosmic spirit as the borrowing the Christian vocabulary, sometimes remarked, but one with and the same in nature as the totality of the cosmic spirit.
+For Gandhi, all living beings and not just humans had the ātman, it was the same in all of them, and it was not a 'spark' or 'part' of the cosmic spirit as the same in nature as the totality of the cosmic spirit.
 As Gandhi put it, 'we have but one soul' and are 'ultimately one'.
 Since he regarded the heart as the most appropriate metaphor for the soul, he often used the two terms interchangeably.